 How to Protect Against Cloud Security Threats?

-- Encrypt data at rest and in transit to protect it from unauthorized access.
+- You can encrypt data to protect it from unauthorized access.

-- Implement robust IAM practices, including multi-factor authentication (MFA) and the principle of least privilege.
+- You can implement robust IAM practices, including multi-factor authentication (MFA).

-- Evaluate the security practices of cloud service providers before adoption.
+- You can evaluate the security practices of cloud service providers before adoption.

 Social Engineering Attacks